mcilhargey/snesp/README.md

 To render these models, you will need to download [OpenSCAD](http://www.openscad.org), load up the `snesp.scad` and `snesp-back.scad` files, then compile and render them.
-A makefile has been provided whose defualt target is to render the front and back case models, producing two STL files.
+A makefile has been provided whose default target is to render the front and back case models, producing two STL files.
 Note that the full render time could take a few hours.
 The resulting STL files will need to be repaired using a program such as [netfabb](http://www.netfabb.com) to close any gaps that are likely to be